Use a rolling budget for flexibility and long-term planning

 Create monthly budgeting workflows

-Define budgeting workflows, along with designating all relevant stakeholders.
+Define budgeting workflows and designate all relevant stakeholders.
 Your employees will have to collaborate to produce an accurate budget, so run plenty of test scenarios before implementing rolling budgets.

-Check with stakeholders to make sure these processes are in line with business goals and expectations.
+Check with stakeholders to ensure these processes align with business goals and expectations.

 Adjust budgets for the incremental period